A Lagrangian Approach to Optimal Randomization: Lagrangian Iteration

-We first demonstrate the validity of the Lagrange Multiplier Method for the lottery system \eqref{math_lot_mh}.
+One well-known obstacle to solving the deterministic problem \eqref{math_pure_mh} is that standard constraint qualifications, which are necessary for applying optimization methods from numerical analysis, often fail to hold at the solution (see, e.g., \cite{su2007computation} or \cite{judd2017optimal}).
+We therefore first demonstrate the validity of the Lagrange multiplier method for the lottery system \eqref{math_lot_mh}.
 This is a linear programming problem in $\mathcal{P}(A\times C)$ and hence a convex optimization problem in $\mathcal{P}(A\times C)$.
-According to the Karush-Kuhn-Tucker Theorem, a convex optimization problem that satisfies Slater's conditions can be solved by the Lagrange Multiplier Method (see Theorem 1 in Section 8.3 in \cite{luenberger1997optimization} for details).
-The definition of the condition is as follows. \begin{definition} We say that Slater's condition holds for the lottery system \eqref{math_lot_mh}, if the feasible set to \eqref{math_lot_mh} includes one inner point, i.e., there exists $x\in \mathcal{P}(A\times C)$ such that
+According to the Karush-Kuhn-Tucker Theorem, a convex optimization problem that satisfies Slater's conditions can be solved by the Lagrange multiplier method (see Theorem 1 in Section 8.3 in \cite{luenberger1997optimization} for details).\footnote{Because the decision variable is a probability measure, \eqref{math_lot_mh} is an infinite-dimensional linear program.
+In finite dimensions, strong duality for linear programs can be established without Slater-type conditions.
+In infinite dimensions, a constraint qualification is typically invoked to ensure existence of multipliers.} The definition of the condition is as follows. \begin{definition} We say that Slater's condition holds for the lottery system \eqref{math_lot_mh}, if the feasible set to \eqref{math_lot_mh} includes one inner point, i.e., there exists $x\in \mathcal{P}(A\times C)$ such that

 and

 Note here both inequalities must hold strictly. \end{definition}